jiwidi/voice_gender_recognition/README.md

 * dataset.py, Script where tgz and wavs files are explored along some extra features from the logs.
 This file creates a csv file containing the path for every wav file along the extra features from each of them.
 * scriptR.R Parallelized R script where the warbleR library for audio processing extracts a series of audio signal features with added to the previous csv file creates the final dataset.

-Here I show a brief explanation of my submission, based on the jupyter notebook.
+Here I show a brief explanation of my submission (at the jupyter notebook).

 ## Technologies used for this project: